 Red Cabbage pH Experiment for Kids

-The red cabbage pH experiment is a fun and colorful kitchen science activity that helps kids learn about acids and bases.
+The red cabbage pH experiment is a fun and colorful food science activity that helps kids learn about acids and bases.
 By making red cabbage indicator water and testing different foods, children can watch the liquid change color and discover how science works in everyday ingredients.

 This easy food science experiment is a great way to introduce pH, chemical reactions, and observation skills using materials you may already have in your kitchen.
 Red cabbage contains natural pigments that react to acids and bases, making it a simple homemade pH indicator.